practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 However, the p command to finally link the compiled module didn't make it through.
 Only files : _mand01.r_ and _mand01.s_ have been created in directory _./m2bin_, but no application _./mand01_ in the project root directory!

+The .s file represents the architecture assembly code.

 tbd